 DONALD PATZ & HIS HISTORY IN CALIFORNIA WINE

-After 29 vintages with his previous company Patz & Hall, Donald Patz moved on in May of 2017.
-It was a perfect moment to quit or take some time off.
+After 29 vintages with his previous company Patz & Hall, he moved on in May of 2017.
+A perfect moment to quit or take some time off.
 That’s not really his style.
 Mr. Patz hit the ground running on May 1 to implement a new wine brand.
 “I had some things I still wanted to do in the wine business.
 I love sharing my wines.
 This time being free to rethink and take my wines in a slightly different direction was exciting and refreshing!”

 OUR WINEMAKING STYLE

 Our goal with Pinot Noir from the Russian River Valley region of Sonoma County is to make a wine that emphasizes the most intriguing part of this special grape variety – aroma.

 Of course, we want complex textures and flavors and beautiful color and all the other things that make up Pinot Noir from this region but for us the most haunting part of the Pinot Noir experience has always been that perfume!